Keep up with your classmates

 Edward J. Gustafson

 Edward J. Gustafson, executive vice president and general counsel at Innovative Plastech Inc., received an MBA from the University of North Carolina-Chapel Hill’s Kenan-Flagler Business School and was elected Class Commencement Speaker and Beta Gamma Sigma.

 Lauren M. Hawkins

 Lauren M. Hawkins joined Husch Blackwell LLP’s Corporate Team in the Springfield, Missouri, office.
 Hawkins has most recently served as counsel for companies in several industries, including construction, real estate, resort, and hospitality.

 Martina T. Hufnal

-Martina T. Hufnal has been named a 2017 40 Under 40 honoree by Delaware Business Times.
-Hufnal, a Principal in the Wilmington, Delaware, office of Fish & Richardson, was also named an Up and Coming IP attorney in “Chambers USA: America’s Leading Lawyers for Business.”
+Hufnal has also been named a 2017 40 Under 40 honoree by Delaware Business Times, as well as an Up and Coming IP attorney in “Chambers USA: America’s Leading Lawyers for Business.”
 Hufnal has extensive experience in the pharmaceutical field, including Hatch Waxman litigation, and has tried chemical and software cases.